brcesar/Portf-lio/README.md

  ## About me

 I am a physicist by training who enjoys working with modelling and pratical subjects.
-I am very interested in Data Science, focusing on the results that the models can provide to improve the business achievements and deliver the best guidance, data solutions and insights.
-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, please contact me by email at br.cesar88@gmail.com or [linkedin](https://www.linkedin.com/in/bruno-c-da-silva-6ba107136/)
+I am very interested in Data Science, scpecially in how the results that the models can provide could improve business achievements, deliver the best guidance, data solutions and insights.
+If you liked what you have seen, want to have a chat with me about the portfolio, work opportunities or collaboration, please contact me by email at br.cesar88@gmail.com or [linkedin](https://www.linkedin.com/in/bruno-c-da-silva-6ba107136/)

 - PhD in Applied Physics<br/>
 *University of Campinas, UNICAMP - Brazil*